Vavvaneri

-Vavvaneri is a small village near Kadambarayanpatti in Illupur Taluk, Annavasal Revenue Block in Pudukottai District.
+Vavvaneri is a small village near Kadambarayanpatti in Illupur Taluk, Annavasal Revenue Block in Pudukottai District, Talmil Nadu, India.
 The PMGSY Code is TN13010345.
 The Habitation NIC code is 124311413.
 It has a population of around 280 as per Census 2001.

 Temples in Vavvaneri

 Ayyanar Temple

 The Ayyanar Temple in Vavvaneri is located on the banks of a small storm drain.
 The main idol is Ayyanar – sometimes referred to as Aadhanamalavi Ayyanar.

 PidariAmman Temple

 The PidariAmman Temple in Vavvaneri is located nearer to the hamlet.
 The main idol is PidariAmman with a small MariAmman idol placed in the same chamber.

 KaruppuSwamy Temple

 The KaruppuSwamy Temple is located behind the Ayyanar Temple, almost submerged in a small pond.
 The pond is dry for most part of the year, and is filled with water during the NE Monsoon Season.